1 June 2017 2:51:00 PM AEST

 We've been a longtime admirer of Kosuke Masuda (or, ko)- a Japanese artist and Buddhist priest from Yokohama, Japan.
 His work has featured regularly on such sites as the Radavist and recently he did a mindblowing collaboration with MASH.

-We decided to reach out to ko to see if he would be interested in creating a few unique Oi engravings for the Knog display at Eurobike and Interbike last year.
-Ko, the gent that he is was happy to do so and asked for us to send through 6 bells for him to engrave.
-What ko then sent back was absolutely amazing....
+We decided to get in touch with ko to see if he would be interested in creating a series of unique Oi engravings for the Knog display at Eurobike and Interbike shows.
+Ko agreed, and what he then sent back was incredible...

-Below are a few photographs of Kosuke Masuda's incredible work & some kind words from the great man himself.
-Read on and enjoy.
+Below are a few photographs of Kosuke Masuda's incredible work & some words from the great man himself.
+Enjoy.

 I remember when I got the Oi in my hands.
 I thought these bells were so beautiful and I was excited to start working on them.
 The smooth black surface and the beautiful shape, I was wondering what kind of tone they have.